Raising Meat Chickens in Suburbia

 Most of my friends cringe when I tell them that we raise our own meat chickens and my daughter NEVER tells her friends for fear they will avoid eating over.
 But, this relatively simple process has become an integral part of our suburban homestead and food storage plan.

-I’ve always had laying hens to provide us with eggs and manure for the garden.
+I’ve always had laying hens to provide us with eggs for the table and manure for the garden.
 And, when the girls were too old to lay they got to live out their life scratching around for bugs, churning up the soil and adding manure where ever they went; a mutually beneficial relationship I think.

 It wasn’t until my friend Sandy bought and raised her first batch of meat birds that I really started to get interested in raising our own chickens for meat.
 But, raising 50 chicks seemed a bit too ambitious for a beginner, not to mention someone who lived in suburbia.
 So, several years ago I began by raising 8 Cornish/White Rock crosses, usually referred to as Cornish Rocks.
 These fast growing birds are the same breed raised commercially and sold to restaurants and supermarkets either as whole birds or in cut-up parts.